captbaritone/indigo/examples/mood/README.md

 Keeping track of the many many things still needed to be done:

+- Ensure public functions can only return numbers
+  - Maybe in the future we can support a js bridge but for now support returning numbers.
 - Conditionals
 - Loops
 - Two pass type checking (check top level declarations first to support recursive types)